LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    Logtalk provides consistent :term:`meta-predicate` call semantics: meta-arguments are always called in the meta-predicate calling context.
-This contrasts with Prolog module meta-predicates where the semantics of implicitly qualified calls is different from explicitly qualified calls.
+This contrasts with Prolog module meta-predicates where the semantics of implicitly qualified calls are different from explicitly qualified calls.

 **operators scope**